 Please note that the above prices are subject to change anytime.
 These are calculated for one person one-way trip on the first of July, at any time.

 5. Where are the best eateries in Qatar?

-Qatar is famous for its traditional turkish-arabian culinary culture.
-You can get some seriously wild dishes here, including whole roast camel.
+Qatar is famous for its traditional Turkish-Arabian culinary culture.
+You can get some seriously wild dishes here, including a whole roast camel.
 Also, since it’s a crossroad of the world, you can find nearly every type of major cuisine from around the world here.